vsmysee/awesome-it-history/README.md

 2018 Head First PMP: A Learner's Companion to Passing the Project Management Professional Exam

 2018 A Philosophy of Software Design

+2018 Streaming Systems: The What, Where, When, and How of Large-Scale Data Processing

+2018 Kubernetes in Action